 When the engine light comes on, it can be extremely frustrating, especially if you are in the middle of nowhere.
 Most of the engine faults can be temporarily fixed or even ignored until you can get to a mechanic, but the question is, how do you correct a check engine light that tells you nothing but “there’s a problem?”

 The answer to this is an OBD2 scanner, which is a vehicle diagnostic scan device.
-Most DIYers and backyard mechanics know enough to understand the readouts on these machines, and can skip the need to pay a shop high prices to repair minor engine faults.
+Most DIYers and backyard mechanics know enough to understand the readouts on these machines, and can skip the need to pay a shop lots of money to repair minor engine faults.
 You don’t need an ASE certification to read it.

-OBD2’s prices vary widely, but their price tag is not necessarily a determinant of their quality.
+OBD2’s budgets vary widely, but their budget is not necessarily a determinant of their quality.
 When looking for one, there are many other things that determine if the machine is right for you.

 We’re going to completely review the Foxwell NT630 Elite scanner, and give you a comparison to other similar products.
 Our evaluations aim to give you what you need to know to make an informed decision on which scanner is right for your needs.